mollie/Sylius/README.md

 ## Overview

 This plugin allows you to integrate Mollie payment with Sylius platform app.
+It includes all Sylius and Mollie payment features, including recurring payment and refunding orders.

 ## Support